 - Employment letter

 Consider how many different types of services could offer residency evidence.
-Multiply that by all the various organizations, and the different styles, formats, and information, and the problem of determining the authenticity and accuracy of a residency document quickly becomes clear.
+Between all the various organizations, different styles, formats and information, the problem of determining the authenticity and accuracy of a residency document becomes clear.
 Depending on the use case, there might be thousands of potentially acceptable documents and little to no similarity or guiding principles to base decisions on.

 Poor onboarding experience